Thursday 6th December | 14:15 - 16:30 Eversheds Sutherland, 1 Wood Street, London, EC2V 7WS Financial Stress is nothing new for universities but is

 Eversheds Sutherland, 1 Wood Street, London, EC2V 7WS

-This programme will take participants through an informed discussion with a panel of experts on how stress and failure might arise.
-Are some institutions really “a single policy change away from collapse” or is this hyperbole?
+This programme will take participants through an informed discussion with a panel of experts on how stress and restructuring demands might arise.

-The programme will help participants and viewers to understand how universities can be set up to provide the maximum number of options to help protect themselves and their students and how to avoid a more serious, potentially unrecoverable failure.
+The programme will help participants and viewers to understand how universities can be set up to provide the maximum number of options to help protect themselves and their students.

 What structures and strategies should a prudent board of governors and management team have in place to be ready to deal with a range of challenging futures?

-What might unfold before, during and after an independent university gets into financial distress and the government and OFS stick to their stated position of non-intervention?
+What might unfold before, during and after parts of a university become unsustainable and gets into financial distress and the government and OFS stick to their stated position of non-intervention?

 Partner & Head of UK Governance and External Relations practice and International Education practice, Eversheds Sutherland (International) LLP